Rental system

 • Return: 100% of deposit at lease end

-The landlord isn't doing you a favour.
-They're using your deposit as an interest-free loan — investing it in other properties or financial products while you live there.
-It's a system built on high property prices and historically low interest rates.
+The landlord is not doing you a favour.
+They use your deposit as an interest-free loan, investing it in other properties or financial products while you live there.
+It is a system built on high property prices and historically low interest rates.

-Jeonse emerged in the 1970s when Korean banks didn't lend freely and landlords needed capital to invest in rising property markets.
+Jeonse emerged in the 1970s when Korean banks did not lend freely and landlords needed capital to invest in rising property markets.
 It allowed both sides to avoid cash-poor situations: tenants avoided monthly rent while landlords got large, cheap capital.

 For decades it worked well.
 Property values only went up, deposits were always repaid, and both parties benefited.
 This changed in the 2020s.